Pot Odds in Poker: How to Calculate & Use Them 2026

 What is the difference between pot odds and implied odds?

-Pot odds measure what the pot is offering you right now.
-Implied odds add the extra money you expect to win on future streets if you complete your draw.
-Implied odds are highest with concealed draws, deep stacks, and weak opponents who will pay you off.
-They are lowest with short stacks, obvious board draws, and strong opponents who can fold when the draw completes.
+Pot odds measure what the pot offers you right now based on the current bet.
+Implied odds add the extra money you expect to win on future streets when you complete your draw.
+Implied odds matter most with deep stacks, concealed draws, and opponents who pay off big hands.

 How do pot odds affect bet sizing?